CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 -   **Configuration -** The translation engine behavior can be configurated using a set of key/value parameters.

--   **Translation file row -** Each target table attribute has it's own row in the translation file.
+-   **Translation file -** Translation of a source table into a target table is completely defined in a translation table.
+Each target table attribute is translated following a set of rules defined in one row of the translation table.
 Each row implements a validation rule, determining if the source values are acceptables, an invalid rule, determining what to do when validation fails and a translation rule determining how to create the target attribute value from the source attribute values.

 -   **Translation file validation -** Validation files are validated before being processed.
-Target attributes should correspond to what is defined in the configuration file, helper function should exist and no null value should be present.
+Target attributes should correspond to what is defined in the configuration file, helper functions should exist and no null value should be present.

 -   **Rules documentation -** In addition to rules, a translation rule